sitedata/checklyhq.com/site/content/docs/reporting/_index.md

     parent: "Reporting"
 ---

-With the reporting dashboard one can get an overview of all of their checks and their `average`, `p95`, and `p99` response times as well as the success ratio and more.
-One can also export this data to a CSV for further processing by any other tools one might have.
+With the reporting dashboard, you can get an overview of all your checks, including `average`, `p95`, and `p99`, response times, as well as the success ratio and more.
+You can also export this data to a CSV for further processing by any other tools.

 ## Overview

-When navigating to the reporting dashboard, one first lands on the overview screen with a list of their first 15 checks.
+When navigating to the reporting dashboard, you will see an overview screen with a list of your first 15 checks.

-Here one can use the toolbar to filter / sort by the following metrics:
+Here you can use the toolbar to filter / sort by the following metrics:

 - Date Range
 - Check Type